 - Keep your feet shoulder-width apart.

-- Squat down by bending your knees, keeping your arms in front of your and your back straight.
+- Squat down by bending your knees, keeping your arms in front of you, and keeping your back straight.

 - Once your thighs are parallel to the floor, come up.